Just Buy It Now!

 4266023004

-Gem $400 New February 15!
-Partially Mirrored, Brilliant Reflective Luster, Swirling Cartwheels, Gem Eye Appeal.
+Gem $400 Partially Mirrored, Brilliant Reflective Luster, Swirling Cartwheels, Gem Eye Appeal.
 This 1880-S Star rated Morgan is an unquestionable gem with exceptional eye appeal.
 Both NGC and CAC have certifications have noted this fact.
 This is one of those "wow" coins that will be a prize in a type set or a regular Morgan dollar set.
 It is more than appropriate to issue a JUST BUY IT NOW recommendation to do this coin justice.
 Housed in newer NGC holder with edge view insert and fresh CAC approval.
 Previously sold by GFRC October 2021 and back to the price list at the prior sale price.

 Morgan $1 1896 Morgan $1 1896